-BY JAMES BEMBRIDGE How can one reconcile the two seemingly opposing ideologies of deindustrialisation and a want for endless housing?
+BY QUENTIN PIGG How can one reconcile the two seemingly opposing ideologies of deindustrialisation and a want for endless housing?
 The answer: when the former is merely a means to bring about the latter.
 It’s no secret that climate change activism often acts as a front for hard-line socialism; indeed, the Extinction Rebellion protests held in London were marred by blood red demands to ‘bring … Continue reading Farmers, New Enemy of Loons

 BY BEN EVERITT Don’t believe the doom-mongers.
 Our farmers and our environment can thrive after Brexit.
 Have a beer with a farmer.
 Like everyone else, farmers have got concerns about a no-deal Brexit.
 But after a pint or two you’ll learn just how much the EU has screwed agricultural economics.
 A clean break can’t come soon enough.
 The system is now so complex that the … Continue reading Fear Not, Farmers